Rules for Mobility Scooter Road Use

 - Give yourself plenty of time to brake; 8mph may not seem like a particularly high speed but it still takes some distance to stop!

 - Be mindful of pedestrians who may not see or hear you coming – particularly from behind.

-- Road-worthy mobility scooters must be able to travel at 8mph (12kph), and be equipped with headlights, read lights, flashing indicators and a horn.
+- Mobility scooters on the road must be able to travel at 8mph (12kph) and be equipped with headlights, rear lights, flashing indicators and a horn.

 - When on the road, you must abide by the same rules as other traffic.
 Keep to the left of the road to allow cars to go past you when allowed.

 - Scooter users must obey traffic lights and any other road signals and instructions (e.g.- stop signs, give-way signs, and one-way street signs).

 - Give way to pedestrians on pedestrian crossings.